 The Allen Funt Alma Tadema Collection: How a TV Prankster Saved Art

-The Modernists had won.
 The art establishment dismissed Victorian painting as "sentimental kitsch."
 Museums were taking his massive canvases down and unceremoniously shoving them into damp basements.

 The Unlikely Collector

-Allen Funt was famous for catching people in unguarded, embarrassing moments of reality.
+The TV host was famous for catching people in unguarded, embarrassing moments of reality.
 He made his fortune by revealing the clumsy, funny truth of human nature.

 Yet, in his private life, he became obsessed with the most carefully scripted, unrealistic art in history.